Vish178/OpenCV-and-Mediapipe/README.md

 ## Fire Detection

 The fire detection system uses a trained model to detect fire in images or videos.
+You can the download the pretrained [Link](https://drive.google.com/file/d/1JkastcxV8s7LscjSeC9prmnSPxEdiaUJ/view?usp=sharing).
+The model is trained on this dataset [Link](https://universe.roboflow.com/fire-detector/fire-dataset-2/dataset/11).
 ### Usage

 1. Run the script: